Updated and improved, Tasmania, Furneaux Group and King Island, all in one file

 Beautiful Photographs

-Personally reconnoitered by Jack and Jude during our three circumnavigations of Tasmania
+Personally reconnoitered by Jack and Jude during our many circumnavigations of Tasmania

 Select your desired format by clicking on the appropriate Buy Now, which will bring up a secure payment system using MasterCard, Visa, direct debit or PayPal.

-Immediately after payment is made a link will be presented to download your file.
-Also an email will be sent with payment confirmation and duplicate link.
-These links expire after 24 hours and allow 5 attempts to download.
-Contact us if there’s a problem.
+Immediately after payment is completed, a link will be emailed to download your file.
+Also, an email will be sent to your PayPal email account with payment confirmation and a duplicate link.
+These links expire after 120 hours and allow 5 attempts to download.
+Ensure you have a good internet connection.
+The files are large.
+Breaks in connection may terminate download.
+Read these notes and if there’s a problem, contact us.

 KINDLEs: The secret to uploading any file to a kindle is to know where the file is on your computer, and then plug in the kindle using the USB cable.
 It will then be recognized as just another device like a thumb drive or camera.
 Using your file manager (Explore in windows) copy and then paste the file into the “documents” folder listed under your kindle.
 Once you see your file in that”documents” folder, when you turn on the kindle it will show up with all your other books.